linnarsson-lab/loom-viewer/README.md

 ### Building Loom

+If you want to contribute to Loom, you need to set up your development environment:

 1. Install `node` ([Node.js](https://nodejs.org/en/))
 2. Start Terminal and `cd` to where you want to work: `cd my-dev-dir`
 3. Clone this repository: `git clone https://github.com/linnarsson-lab/Loom.git`